Global controllability of Boussinesq flows by using only a temperature control: Controls for linear transport problems

-Because the objects~$\chi$, $\xsym{\mathcal{Y}}$, $\xsym{\mathcal{U}}$, and $\sigma$ only depend on~$\omegaup$ (in fact, $\xsym{\mathcal{U}}$ is even independent of~$\omegaup$), the set in \eqref{equation:ctrlstrcaux} is not affected by the choice of initial and target states, the viscosity, the thermal diffusivity, the external forces, and also not by the approximation error specified in Theorems~\Rref{theorem:main} and~\Rref{theorem:secondmain}.
+If $\widetilde{\alpha}_{1}, \dots, \widetilde{\alpha}_{4}$ are chosen to depend continuously on $\theta_1$ from the bounded set~$\xB$, the formulas \eqref{equation:eqf} and \eqref{equation:definition_lin_eta} allow taking $\alpha_1, \dots, \alpha_6$ as the image of~$\theta_1$ under a bounded linear operator.
+Because~$\chi$, $\xsym{\mathcal{Y}}$, $\xsym{\mathcal{U}}$, and~$\sigma$ are universal objects for fixed~$\omegaup$, the set in \eqref{equation:ctrlstrcaux} is not affected by the choice of the initial and target states, the viscosity, the thermal diffusivity, the external forces, and also not by the approximation error specified in Theorems~\Rref{theorem:main} and~\Rref{theorem:secondmain}.

 \end{proof}